 Lastly, as to NRC's final two criticisms-both of which concern the treatment of Split Multi-City Customers, NRC Letter at 2-3-the United States has explained that the "Final Judgment is designed to allow customers with a preference for a single vendor pursuant to a single contract to transfer their records such that the records will not be stored at facilities managed by different vendors."
 U.S. Resp. at 12.
 The court must defer to the United States' determination that the definition of "Split Multi-City Customers" is sufficient to satisfy that objective.
-Likewise, as to NRC's suggestion that time period for a transfer be increased from one year to three years, the court accepts the United States' explanation that the shorter time period is preferable because in the relevant markets be minimized."
+Likewise, as to NRC's suggestion that time period for a transfer be increased from one year to three years, the court accepts the United States' explanation that the shorter time period is preferable because "it is in the best interest of the industry and competition that any period of disruption or uncertainty in the relevant markets be minimized."
 Id.